 Beyond his stigmatizing messaging, the material harm that Ford’s policy will bring about is nothing if not tangible.
 From 2017 to 2023, Canadian CTS sites attended to over 49 000 overdoses and drug-related medical emergencies, resulting in zero deaths.
 Today, the Toronto neighborhoods within 500 meters of CTS sites which saw a 67% decrease in drug overdoses are being left in the dark, while the opioid crisis rages on.
 This crisis has disproportionately affected Indigenous populations, leading to a rate of hospitalization up to 3.2 times higher than that of non-Indigenous populations (5.6 times for Indigenous peoples living on reserves).
 Once again, repressive policies directly endanger the lives of Canadian drug users, especially racialized ones.

-Peterborough’s own CTS program, 360 Clinic, has already seen promising results, with large drops in overdoses and narcotics usage among their participants.
-Despite the program’s successes, the city as a whole saw a 32% increase in drug-related deaths from 2022 to 2023, indicating an escalation of the opioid crisis.
+Peterborough’s own 360 Clinic, which offers safer drug consumption services, has already seen promising results, with large drops in overdoses and narcotics usage among their participants.
+Despite the program’s successes, the city as a whole saw a 32% increase in drug-related deaths from 2022 to 2023, indicating a continued escalation of the opioid crisis.

-While 360 Clinic was not shut down by the Ford government, Peterborough will certainly be affected by this new policy.
+While 360 Clinic is not part of the Ontario CTS program, its positive effect on Peterborough highlights what other communities stand to lose under CTS cuts.
 With the announcement of the 10 CTS closures, the Ford administration also announced their intention to prevent municipalities from building new safe use sites or decriminalizing narcotics in order to expand harm reduction services to drug users.

-Given the Peterborough Police Department’s often hostile attitude towards drug users, as well as the rising death rates associated with the opioid crisis, an expansion of our local CTS program could soon become a necessity in order to keep this crisis from claiming more lives.
+Given the Peterborough Police Department’s often hostile attitude towards drug users, as well as the rising death rates associated with the opioid crisis, an expansion of our local drug support programs could soon become a necessity in order to keep this crisis from claiming more lives.
 The Ford administration has decided that these lives do not matter.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.